 USM Anywhere includes several filters displayed by default.

-Locate the Labels filter and select the Jira label.
+Locate the Labels filter and select Jira.

-In the displayed list, you can scroll the list to the right and view the LABELS column.
+In the displayed list, you can scroll the list to the right and view the Labels column.